LTree0703/hku_casino/README.md

 ## Contributors
 Chong Chak Yu 3035691602 (Game Menu and Bank system)
 ## About Our Game
+It is a collection of three mini casino games, including slot machine, roulette and text poker.
+Also this game simulated the bank system where the players can withdraw or deposit an amount of chips.
 ## Game Features
 1. Generation of random game sets or events